MrCCampbell/milestone-project-2/README.md

 - Git committed "Added width and height for API."
 - Added cards to app section of the site.
 - Git committed "Added cards to app section of the site."
+- Added extra heading and cards to app section.
+Decided on four cards per group and decided on which company goes in each card.
+- Git committed "Added extra heading and cards to app section."

 ### Credits